alexiaidoura/Shopping-Cart/README.md

 ## Roadmap of future improvements
 * Display error to user when no items left (currently printed to console.log)
+* I restock to original numbers, but it seems like maybe is should be added to what we have?
+Maybe in a store they do just restock to original numbers.

 ## License information
 MIT license